sbcgua/mockup_loader/REFERENCE.md

     - Files must be in **Unicode** encoding (UTF16).
 - **I_STRICT** - suggests if the structure of the file must strictly correspond to the structure of target container.
 The call **always** validates that all fields in the text file are present in target structure. `I_STRICT` = 'True' **additionally** means that the number of fields is the same as in the target structure.
     - One exception is `MANDT` field.
 It may be skipped in a text file even for strict validation.
 So a text file with all structure fields but MANDT is still considered as strictly equal.
-- **I_WHERE** - a structure of range tables which are used to filter the output.
-Component of the structure must be named after target table fields.
-The structure may contain ONLY ranges.
-The structure may contain components (names) which are missing in the target table - they are just ignored.
-See a code example below.
+- **I_WHERE** - optional condition to filter the sourse table.
+See "Using filtering" section below for details.
 - **E_CONTAINER** - container for the data.
 Can be table or structure.
 In the latter case just the first data line of the file is parsed, no error is thrown if there are more lines in case like that.

 The method assumes that field names are specified in the first line of the text file and are **capitalized**.
 The order is not important and can be mixed. `MANDT` field, if present, is ignored (no value transferred).